 Table 25.
 Sampling and testing matrix for Biogenesis NYNJH Pilot (part 2 of 3).

-a Shaker screen sizes for retaining untreated soil/sediment (TS-SED-A) were 6.25 mm and 425 micron d Shaker screen size for retaining untreated soil/sediment (TS-SED-B and TS-SO-A) was 850 micron
+$^{\rm b}$ Shaker screen size for retaining fines (TS-SED-A) was 75 micron d Shaker screen size for retaining untreated soil/sediment (TS-SED-B and TS-SO-A) was 850 micron